CarsonScott/easydata/README.md

 # EasyData

-A python database library for easy construction and manipulation of complex graphical data structures.
+EasyData is a lightweight database library for handling complex graphical data seemlessly in python.

 ## Databases